Federico-O-5bits/flimlabs.github.io/products/flim-studio/index.md

 You can download our software latest version at this [link](https://www.flimlabs.com/setup/flimlabsstudio-installer-1.0.b6.exe).
 Otherwise check our changelog for different versions at this [link](https://github.com/Federico-O-5bits/flimlabs.github.io/blob/main/products/flim-studio/changelog.md).

 ### Prerequisites
-* Possess a [FLIM LABS acquisition card](https://www.flimlabs.com/products/data-acquisition-card/) to be able to acquire your data
+* Possess a [FLIM LABS data acquisition card](https://www.flimlabs.com/products/data-acquisition-card/) to be able to acquire your data
 * Windows OS

 ### Installation